 CBC, HomePod, and Siri

-All results below are from tests on my 2018 HomePod stereo pair running HomePod Software Version 18.1 with the new Home architecture on November 2, 2024.
-October saw a number of regressions; one or two more this month.
+All results below are from tests on my 2018 HomePod stereo pair running HomePod Software Version 18.3 with the new Home architecture on March 3, 2025.

 I bought my first HomePod in June 2018.
 I listen mostly to Apple Music, along with some podcasts — and CBC news and radio.
 More than half of my interaction with HomePod is via voice.